mosip/documentation/docs/Biometric-SDK-API-Specification.md

 # Matcher

-## Signature
+* **Signature**
 `MatchDecision[] match(BIR sample, BIR[] gallery, KeyValuePair[] flags)`

-### Input Parameters
+* **Input Parameters**
   * Sample Input Image Record (1) - This is a Biometric Image Record with metadata and image data.
 This is the freshly received input which needs to be matched.
   * Match List of Image Records (n) - This is the set of biometrics on record that the input images needs to be matched against.
 The smaller this list the better the performance.
 Also there will be outer limits to the size of this list based on the library used.
   * Control Flags is an optional list of name value pairs that can be used to configure the behavior of the library.

-### Output Parameters
+* **Output Parameters**
   * List of Decision object with Match decision and Analytics.
   * Each Decision object will contain a match - yes/no decision and an Analytics object with key value pairs

-### Errors / Exceptions
+* **Errors/Exceptions**
 * Unsupported biometric type
 * Unsupported image format
 * Mismatch in biometric types (sample to record)